 - How do inductive teaching methods (inquiry, problem-based learning, project-based learning, case-based instruction,…) work?
 Why should I use them?

-- What student-related problems am I likely to face (classroom management, emotional crises, cheating, etc.)?
+- What student-related problems am I likely to face (classroom disruptions, students with emotional crises, cheating, etc.)?
 How should I deal with them?

 Contact Richard Felder for information about scheduling and fees.